 - Materials: Plasma cutting only cuts through metals and conductive alloys.
 This limitation is a deal breaker for users who wish to machine materials like wood and plastics.

-- Heat-Affected Zones: Plasma cutting is a hot cutting process that works by melting the material.
-This leaves visually visible heat-affected zones (HAZ) on the cut area.
+- Heat-Affected Zones: Plasma cutting is a hot-cutting process that works by melting the material.
+The heat leaves visible heat-affected zones (HAZs) on the cut area.

 Cost of CNC Plasma Cutters

-The initial cost of CNC plasma cutting machines lies between $12,000 and $300,000.
-The hourly cost of these machines is around $20 per hour.
+The initial cost of a CNC plasma-cutting machine lies between $12,000 and $300,000.
+The hourly cost of using a CNC plasma cutter is around $20 per hour.

 CNC Lathes and Turning Machines

 CNC lathe machines work by revolving the workpiece material around a central axis.
-Cutting tools are then applied to the workpiece to remove material and shape it into the required product by the CNC lathe machine can produce a finished product much faster with more precision than manual lathes.
+Cutting tools are then applied to the workpiece to remove material and shape it into the required.
+A CNC lathe machine can produce a finished product much faster with more precision than manual lathes.

-CNC lathe machines are used for a variety of processes like cutting, sanding, facing, drilling, turning, knurling, etc. In CNC turning, a non-rotary cutting tool moves linearly on a rotating workpiece to create a helix cutting path.
+CNC lathe machines are ideal for various processes, like cutting, sanding, facing, drilling, turning, knurling, etc. In CNC turning, a non-rotary tool moves linearly on a rotating workpiece to create a helical/spiral cutting path.

 Applications of CNC Lathes and Turning Machines

-A CNC lathe machine finds applications in almost every manufacturing industry, for making tools such as:
+A CNC lathe machine finds applications in almost every manufacturing industry for making items such as:

 - Automobile parts